samintejas/wallpapers/README.md

 # wallpapers

-> A collection of wallpaper that i use !
+A collection of wallpaper that i use !
+Collected from varous sources

+> *i lost track of the sources :( if ur the owner of any of the wallpaper please reachout so that i can credit or remove as per ur wish !*

 ## Examples